Finture/Flowee-BPMS-Docs/content/update/minor/719-to-720/_index.md

 1. For developers: [Discontinued support for handling JPA entities as variables](#discontinued-support-for-handling-jpa-entities-as-variables)
 1. For developers: [Discontinued support for Velocity, XSLT, and XQuery template engines](#discontinued-support-for-velocity-xslt-and-xquery-template-engines)

-This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Camunda 7.20.
+This guide covers mandatory migration steps and optional considerations for the initial configuration of new functionality included in Flowee BPMS.20.

 # Database updates